 Take a step away from the social media that’s allowing you to do those comparisons.

 The reality is that one of two things is occurring here: either your partner is giving you reason to feel insecure or you are creating this mess yourself.

 I encourage you to sit down and have a real heart to heart conversation with your partner about the insecurities you’re feeling.
 Your partner loves you and doesn’t want you to experience this turmoil.

-Have him tell you why you’re his first choice.
+Have them tell you why you’re their first choice.
 Or show you.
 You know your primary love language better than I do!